The Role of the Private Sector in Global Health Security

 Dr Guénaël Rodier, Director Department of Global Capacities, Alert & Response, Outbreaks and Health Emergencies ,WHO

 Dr Lucica Ditiu, Executive Director, Stop TB Partnership

 Professor Tom Kariuki, Director of the Alliance for Accelerating Excellence in Science in Africa (AESA), African Academy of Sciences

 Dr Päivi Sillanaukee, Permanent Secretary of the Ministry of Social Affairs and Health of Finland

 The establishment of working partnerships between governments, civil society and the private sector to strengthen national health systems and improve public health outcomes often result in debate.
 Despite this, the advances made in public health over the last 20 years, and the universally agreed Sustainable Development Goals demonstrate the value of private sector involvement in global health initiatives.
 Nevertheless, there are still many associated issues that raise legitimate concerns among public health stakeholders: conflicts of interest – both perceived and real – are often used as arguments against involving the private sector, as are the governance structures and financing models that underpin collaborative efforts.

 This one-day conference, organized by the Chatham House Centre on Global Health Security, aims to address themes surrounding the role of the private sector in global health initiatives.
 The conference will bring together a range of high-level stakeholders from academia, commercial for-profit companies, foundations and other prominent global health partners to stimulate discussion and identify the opportunities and challenges related to the private sector’s engagement in improving global health.

-In partnership with Mitsubishi UFG Research and Consulting.
+In partnership with Mitsubishi UFJ Research and Consulting.